 When a process needs to temporarily run as the superuser, it executes a command named sudo, for “do as the superuser.”
 But not everyone has permission to execute a sudo command, and so sudo, in turn, invokes a series of PAM modules to make sure the calling user has these permissions.
 PAM – Pluggable Authentication Modules – handle every aspect of authentication, from validating passwords, to handling login failures, to displaying the lastlog message, and dozens of other chores.

-And that was why an unexpected lastlog message ended up in the output from the pvs command, which made the vdsmd process blow up, which prohibited RHVM from starting, which left a system full of virtual machines dead.
+And that was why an unexpected lastlog message ended up in the output from the pvs command, which made the vdsmd process blow up, which prohibited RHVM from starting, which left a system full of virtual machines dead, which threatened millions of Christmas holidays across the United States.
 Nijin made the connection.
 The customer had customized the PAM module that handles sudo commands to display the lastlog message.
 The cure – take out that customization, and the whole system came back to life.

 And now, the long term engineering challenge.
 Given this unexpected new possibility, what’s the best way to handle it?
 Does it make sense to ignore lastlog messages and continue parsing for real output?
 But what about other customizations and other output possibilities?
 Or does it make most sense to just document the behavior and harden Nir’s patch to deliver more diagnostic information in such cases?
 Or is the best approach to use a special supervdsmd process to handle chores the superuser needs to handle?